brianom95/brianom95.github.io/_posts/2018-12-10-gaisce-journey.md

 image:  '/images/gaisce0.jpeg'
 tags:   [Off-The-Trail]
 ---
-The Presidents Award, or Gaisce, is a self directed challenge for young people to better themselves.
-The Bronze, Silver & Gold awards are for maintaining weekly activities over 3, 6 & 12 months respectively,  with a few additional requirements.
+The President's Award, or Gaisce, is a self-directed challenge for young people to better themselves.
+The Bronze, Silver & Gold Awards are for maintaining weekly activities over 3, 6 & 12 months respectively, with a few additional requirements.
 The activities are chosen to challenge and benefit each participant personally, within the following areas:

 1. Personal Skill
 2. Physical Activity